Grizzly II: Revenge: Critical reception

-Dennis Harvey from Variety refers the film as an "incomplete mess".
-He criticizes the top billing notices of George Clooney, Laura Dern and Charlie Sheen despite each only appearing on screen for a few minutes and the poor-quality special effects, especially for the bear attack scenes, calling them "cheesily abrupt, poorly disguising faulty effects work".
+Dennis Harvey from Variety refers to the film as an "incomplete mess".
+He criticizes the top billing notices of George Clooney, Laura Dern, and Charlie Sheen despite each only appearing on screen for a few minutes and the poor-quality special effects, especially for the bear attack scenes, calling them "cheesily abrupt, poorly disguising faulty effects work".
 He also finds the film's music score to be random sound pieces spliced together and not coherent.
-Jeannette Catsoulis of the New York Times calls out the film's directing being that of "touching incompetence".
-Catsoulis finds the dialogue dopey, the tone uncertain at times and the demise of the mother bear to be disappointing and needed a better send-off.
+Jeannette Catsoulis of the New York Times calls out the film's directing as "touching incompetence".
+Catsoulis finds the dialogue dopey, the tone uncertain at times and the demise of the mother bear to be disappointing and needing a better send-off.

 Film festivals

 The film was first screened at the Hollywood Reel Independent Film Festival on February 17, 2020.
-Since then, the movie was shown in various film festivals including the Monmouth Film Festival, Lisbon International Horror Film Festival, Knoxville Horror Film Festival, Chicago International Film Festival, LA Crime and Horror Film Festival, and Popcorn Frights Film Festival.
+Since then, the movie has been shown at various film festivals, including the Monmouth Film Festival, Lisbon International Horror Film Festival, Knoxville Horror Film Festival, Chicago International Film Festival, LA Crime and Horror Film Festival, and Popcorn Frights Film Festival.